livingincircuits/portfolio/content/projects/2022-02-01/index.md

 ## Results

 We presented the strategy to the leadership team and was very well received.
-Alot of what is in this strategy has been implemented successfully.
+A lot of what is in this strategy has been implemented successfully.